yetingli/ReDoSHunter/README.md

 You can change ```String filename``` in the main function and run this file.

 ### 3. The parameters of static detection & dynamic verification
 The default parameter is: 15 threads are used for static detection and 1 thread is used for dynamic verification.
-For a regular, the upper limit time of static detection is 60s.
+For a regular expression, the upper limit time of static detection is 60s.
 Other parameters are in ./src/main/java/cn/ac/ios/Bean/AttackBean.java.

 Static detection contains five patterns (i.e., NQ, EOD, EOA, POA, SLQ in our paper): By default, The five patterns are all detected.
 If you want to detect not all patterns, change the parameter ```options``` in the ```checkReDoS``` function.